Cortex-Command-Center/deploy-tool/README.md

 - linux: `CortexCommand`
 - windows: `Cortex Command x64.exe`

+To get these compile the engine.

 If one is missing that step will be skipped.
 If both are missing the tool will complain.

-You also require two separate programs installed:
+You also require these separate programs installed:
 - zip
 - appimage-builder
+- zsync

+Needed when generating recipe:
+- patchelf

 They are used by c4-deploy-tool.